 China contributed about 30 percent of global growth in 2016 and China will remain an important contributor of global economic growth this year.
 More

-There is little risk of a hard landing for the Chinese economy, because the country's healthy economic transformation process relies mainly on industrial upgrades.
+There is little risk of a hard landing for the Chinese economy, because the country's healthy economic transformation process relies mainly on industrial upgrading.

-China has, for years, achieved medium to high growth, thanks to achievements made in consumption and industrial upgrades.
+China has, for years, achieved medium to high growth, thanks to achievements made in consumption and industrial upgrading.

 China will not adopt mass stimulus measures but will continue to fuel growth momentum through deepening reform.
 More